BluCrawler – LEGO Rock Crawler with BTBox Bluetooth Controller

 - Motors – The XL motors are ideal for this build, but I wanted to try to see if L-motors would do (when geared appropriately).

-Links: I’ve just changed this up again.
-I’m now using Technic Wishbone links which allow direct connections on both sides using axles.
-This will eliminate the disconnects I continued to have using the ball connector approach.
+Links: I’m now using Technic Wishbone links which allow direct connections (was using these – part #32293, but they constantly popped off under stress).
 It comes at the expense that there is less side-to-side torsion movement range – but this is buffered by allowing space for the link to slide along the axle.

 |Technic Wishbone links connecting the chassis to the drive units.|